AramHag/Back-end-Task5-Book-Library/README.md

     1- name : admin
     2- name : user

-Permission : auto generate the Permission from the name of the that exists in the project.
+Permission : auto generate the Permission from the name's Model of the that exists in the project.